TellinaTool/nl2bash/README.md

 In our experiment, we conduct manual evaluation as the correctness of a Bash translation cannot be determined by simply mapping it to a set of ground truth.
 We suggest the following practices to generate comparable results across different work and to accelerate development cycle.
 1. If you plan to re-run manual evaluation, please make sure to annotate the output of both your system(s) and the baseline systems you compared to.
 This is to make sure that the newly proposed system and the baselines are judged by the same group of annotators.
-2. During model development you could always annotate a small subset of the dev set examples (50-100 in likely enough) yourself to obtain an estimation of the dev set accuracy.
+2. During model development you could annotate a small subset of the dev set examples (50-100 is likely enough) to obtain an estimation of the dev set accuracy.
 We released a script which saves any previous annotations and opens a commandline interface to annotated any unseen predictions ([manual_eval.md](https://github.com/TellinaTool/nl2bash/blob/master/manual_eval.md)).

 The motivation for the practices above is discussed in detail @issue [#6](https://github.com/TellinaTool/nl2bash/issues/6).